-1 Including future, planned events in FFY 2021.

-2 Based on a chart created by the WV Department of Education for use with the Universal Service Fund.

-3 Percent below Poverty Level based on 2018 data from USDA Economic Research Service.
+- Including future, planned events in FFY2022. - Based on a chart created by the WV Department of Education for use with the Universal Service Fund. - Percent below Poverty Level based on 2018 data from USDA Economic Research Service.

-The RTSCs work to increase the number of certified technicians in their region, as well as encourage current technicians to maintain their certification past the first 2-year certification cycle.
+The Regional Coordinators work to increase the number of certified technicians in their region, as well as encourage current technicians to maintain their certification past the first 2-year certification cycle.
 The overall goal is to obtain a 100 percent recertification rate, but due to changes in employment and lack of interest, a 100 percent recertification rate may not be attainable.
 A more realistic goal is to maintain a recertification rate higher than the national rate.
-In 2018, West Virginia's recertification rate was 51.2 percent, below the national recertification rate of 55.5 percent, but higher than West Virginia's recertification rate of 40.0 percent in 2018.
-West Virginia began 2020 with a 75.0 percent recertification rate, and as of April 2020 the recertification rate was 60.0 percent, higher than the national rate of 57.7 percent during the same timeframe.
+In FFY2020, West Virginia's recertification rate was 57.1 percent, below the national recertification rate of 60.7 percent.
+West Virginia began 2021 with a 50.0 percent recertification rate, higher than the national rate of 47.8 percent during the same timeframe.
 Although there is always a need for new technicians, by encouraging current technicians to maintain their certification and recertify every two years, the availability of certified technicians in every community will become more prevalent and the children of West Virginia will be better served.
-In addition to technician recruitment, coordinators also routinely conduct CPS checks, either at a fitting station or at a community seat check event, as well as disseminate educational information within their communities in order to combat the lack of education concerning child passenger safety.
+Due to losing so many CPSTs in 2020 during the COVID-19 pandemic, a major focus will be to continue to get former CPSTs recertified and to train new CPSTs.